Fixing Anterior Pelvic Tilt: Posture tricks to make your butt and gut smaller

 The main ones we're going to focus on to stretch are the hip flexors and quads.
 The lower back we don't want to stretch since that can create instability and lead to injury, read more about the spine here.

 Muscles often become tight and short either from being overactive or from being kept in the flexed/short position frequently.
 For example, when you sit down, your hip flexors are flexed and short.
-Keep them in that position long enough, as in a typical work day, and they lose their flexibility and become tight.
+Keep them in that position long enough, as in a typical work day, and they lose their flexibility, become tight and you get anterior pelvic tilt (APT)

-How do I fix this anterior pelvic tilt, Mike!
+How do I fix anterior pelvic tilt, Mike!

-Okay, so we got all that messy anatomy out of the way, let's get to the meat and potatoes of this article:
+Okay, so we got all that messy anatomy out of the way, let's get to the meat and potatoes of this guide.
+Here is the outline of our Anterior Pelvic Tilt solution:

 Anterior Pelvic Tilt Stretches